GitHubDragonFly/Android_Phone_Test/README.md

 # PhoneTest
-Android phone app for communication with Allen Bradley programmable logic controllers (PLC).
+Android phone app for communication with Allen Bradley programmable logic controllers (PLC) via WiFi on a local network.

 Intended to be used solely as a testing tool (not fit for any production environment).